 Operating System Abbreviated Name

 AIX-Based Systems AIX

 hp HP-UX PA-RISC (64-bit) HP-UX

-hp HP-UX Itanium Note: Where there is a difference between the information for PA-RISC and Itanium systems, this is noted in the text.
+hp HP-UX Itanium Note: Where the information for HP-UX is different on a particular architecture, this is noted in the text.

 hp Tru64 UNIX Tru64 UNIX

 Linux x86 Linux

-Linux Itanium Note: Where there is a difference between the information for x86 and Itanium systems, this is noted in the text.
+Linux Itanium IBM zSeries Based Linux Note: Where the information for Linux is different on a particular architecture, this is noted in the text.

 Solaris Operating System (SPARC) Solaris

+Solaris Operating System (x86) Note: Where the information for Solaris is different on a particular architecture, this is noted in the text.